2.2.17 Provisions

 (vii) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-(viii) The Company has not been declared any willful defaluter by any bank or financial institution or other lender.
+(viii) The company has not been declared any wilfull defaulter by any bank or financial institution or other lender.

-45. Subsequent to the year ended March 31, 2024, the Board of Directors of the Company and its wholly owned subsidiaries Fusion Cosmeceutics Private Limited ('Transferor Company-1') and Just4Kids Services Private Limited ('Transferor Company-2'), have approved the Scheme of Amalgamation between the Company, Transferor Company-1, Transferor Company-2 and their respective shareholders and creditors (hereinafter referred to as "the Scheme") in terms of the provisions of Sections 230 to 232 of the Companies Act, 2013 to transfer the business of Transferor Company-1 and Transfer Company-2 to the Company.
-The Company has filed the scheme with the regulatory authorities and is awaiting the necessary approvals.
-Pending such approvals, the Scheme has not been accounted for in the accompanying standalone financial statements for the year ended March 31, 2024.
+42. During the year ended March 31, 2025, the Board of Directors of the Company and its wholly owned subsidiaries Fusion Cosmeceutics Private Limited ('Transferor Company-1') and Just4Kids Services Private Limited ('Transferor Company-2'), had approved the Scheme of Amalgamation between the Company, Transferor Company-1, Transferor Company-2 and their respective shareholders and creditors (hereinafter referred to as "the Scheme") in terms of the provisions of Sections 230 to 232 of the Companies Act, 2013 to transfer the business of Transferor Company-1 and Transfer Company-2 to the Company.
+The Company had filed the scheme with the regulatory authorities and received approval on first motion application by National Company Law Tribunal ('NCLT') Delhi and NCLT Chandigarh via order dated August 13, 2024 and August 22, 2024 respectively.
+The Company has subsequently filed the second motion application and received the order granting approval of merger by NCLT Chandigarh on May 08, 2025.
+The Hearing for second motion application was concluded on May 13, 2025 by NCLT Delhi and the order was reserved.
+The Company is awaiting for the final merger order from NCLT Delhi.

 The management is in the process of taking steps to ensure that the books of account are maintained as required under the applicable statute.

-48. During the year ended March 31, 2024, the Company has completed its Initial Public Offer (IPO) of 52,515,692 equity shares of face value of ?
-10 each at an issue price of ?
-324 per share (including a share premium of ?
-314 per share).
-A discount of ?
-30 per share was offered to eligible employees bidding in the employee's reservation portion of 22,678 equity shares.
-The issue comprised of a fresh issue of 11,267,530 equity shares aggregating to ?
-3,650 Million and offer for sale of 41,248,162 equity shares by selling shareholders aggregating to ?
-13,364.40 Million.
-Pursuant to the IPO, the equity shares of the Company were listed on National Stock Exchange of India Limited (NSE) and BSE Limited (BSE) on November 07, 2023.
+44. During the year ended March 31, 2024, the Company has completed its Initial Public Offer (IPO) of 52,515,692 equity shares of face value of ?10 each at an issue price of ^324 per share (including a share premium of !f314 per share).
+A discount of ?30 per share was offered to eligible employees bidding in the employee's reservation portion of 22,678 equity shares.
+The issue comprised of a fresh issue of 11,267,530 equity shares aggregating to ^3,650 Million and offer for sale of 41,248,162 equity shares by selling shareholders aggregating to ^13,364.40 Million.
+Pursuant to the IPO, the equity shares of the Holding Company were listed on National Stock Exchange of India Limited (NSE) and BSE Limited (BSE) on November 07, 2023.

-49. Absolute amounts less than ?
-5,000 are appearing in the Standalone Financial Statements as "0.00" due to presentation in millions.
+45. Absolute amounts less than U5,000 are appearing in the Standalone Financial Statements as "0.00" due to presentation in millions.

 As per our report of even date For and on behalf of the Board of Directors of